WWE News: Glenn Jacobs Talks Mayoral Win, Says He Wanted To Prove ‘WWE Stars Are More Than Just Wrestlers’

 “Vince wants all of us to do well, no matter what we’re doing, because it reflects well on the company.
 On a personal level, between me and him, it’s important to me that he is proud of me.
 He’s done so much for me and for my family.
 He sent me a text that got me all choked up.”

-The man known as Kane said that he was wanting to prove that any person willing to dedicate themselves for the advancement of the community could attain public office.
-Glenn Jacobs stated that he believes in America, and that we’re a nation of people that are self-governors.
-He said that the idea that only a chosen few elites have the ability to make decisions is foreign to him, and that he wanted to prove that someone like him belonged in office as much an any other individual.
+The man known as Kane said that he was wanting to prove that any person willing to dedicate themselves to the advancement of the community could attain public office.
+Glenn Jacobs stated that he believes in America and that we’re a nation of people that are self-governors.
+He said that the idea that only a chosen few elites have the ability to make decisions is foreign to him and that he wanted to prove that someone like him belonged in office as much as any other individual.
 He then revealed to Sports Illustrated that his win was also a victory for the entire professional wrestling community.

 “I was also out to prove that WWE stars are more than just wrestlers.
 We’re entertainers.
 We’re worldwide, internationally-known superstars.
 Anything that I can do to break that stereotype, I’m all about it.”